Inflectra/rapise-documentation/docs/Guide/git_integration.md

 ### Checkout By RapiseLauncher

+There are two ways on telling **RapiseLauncher** where the origin from which **Git** is supposed to do a checkout: using Spira custom properties or using system environment variables.

+#### Using Spira Custom Properties

 In this case, you need to add custom fields to the Test Set definition in **Spira**:

 ![Spira TS Fields](img/git_integration_git_tsprops.png)